xyang2uchicago/BioTIP/README.md

 Abrupt and irreversible changes (or tipping points) are decisive in the progression of biological processes.
 BioTIP is an R-package for characterization of biological tipping-points.
 BioTIP is the first toolset that amalgamates two computational impediments: (1) detection of tipping-points accurately, and (2) identification of non-stochastic critical transition signals (CTSs).

 ### Why BioTIP?
-Compared to the existing tipping-point methods, BioTIP addresses three analytical challenges below:
+BioTIP addresses and shows robust performance regarding 3 technical challenges in the existing tipping-point methods:

 1. Large variability often exists in the sizes of statistical ensembles (populations);
 2. Not only multiple tipping points may coexist during an observed progression but also multiple CTSs may coexist in the same critical transition state; and